w3c/wcag-act-rules/content/implementations.md

 {% assign automatedTools = implementations | where: "type", "Automated tool" %}
 {% include_relative _implementations-table.html implementations=automatedTools %}

+## Linters

+Linters are fully automated tools that test source code, rather than pages displayed in a browser or other user agents.
+See [understanding ACT consistency](#understanding-act-consistency) for details.

+{% assign linters = implementations | where: "type", "Linter" %}
+{% include_relative _implementations-table.html implementations=linters %}

 ## Understanding ACT Consistency

 Each ACT rule has examples.
 Vendors of test tools and methodologies run their implementations against the examples and report the outcome in a [standard format](https://act-rules.github.io/pages/implementations/earl-reports/).
 Reports are based on publicly available data.